Philosophies on Industrial Society

 Socialism

-Similarly, the factors of production should be owned by the public and operate for the welfare of all.
-Socialists argued that government control of factories, railroads, mines, and key industries would end poverty and promote equality.
+Socialists argued that the factors of production should be owned by the public and operate for the welfare of all.
+They believed that government control of factories, railroads, mines, and key industries would promote equality and lessen the rampant poverty they saw.

 Communism